DanzpxtTech/My-learning-projects/TaskManager/readme.md

 This project was developed as part of my web development learning journey, focusing on practicing **JavaScript, DOM manipulation, events, and browser data storage**.

-## How to Run

-1. Clone this repository.
-2. Open the `TaskManager` folder.
-3. Open the main `.html` file in your browser.

-No dependencies are required.
+## !No dependencies are required.!

 ## Project Structure